Greatest Motorsport Events in the World

 The Isle of Man TT (Tourist Trophy) is not only the oldest race on this list but also the craziest of all races we’ve ever seen.
 It’s crazy because of its mortality rate, with 266 lost lives since the inaugural race in 1907.
-Crazy because such a big number of fatalities didn’t stop either organizers or motorcycle racers to return every May (or June) at the 37.7-mile long Snaefell Mountain Course, that is constantly taking new victims every year.
-The record year was 2005, with eleven deaths on the public roads converted to the race track.
+Crazy, because such a big number of fatalities didn’t stop either organizers or motorcycle racers to return every May (or June) at the 37.7-mile long Snaefell Mountain Course, even today.
+The record year was 2005, with eleven deaths on the public roads converted to a race track.

 Pikes Peak International Hillclimb (since 1916)

 Pikes Peak International Hillclimb (PPHIC), also known as the Race to the Clouds, is the most popular hill climb race in the world and the only race of such kind on this list.
 The hill climb racing is one of motorsport disciplines, but the Pikes Peak Hillclimb is out of all categories because it hosted all types of vehicles (motorcycles, cars, trucks).

 The venue of this race is the 12.42-mile (20 km) long track from the bottom of the mountain to the summit of the Pikes Peak, at 4,300m altitude.
 Between start and finish lines, the competitors have 156 turns.
 The inaugural race in 1916 was the self-sanctioned event on the dirt track.
 Between 1946 and 1970, the race was a part of the various racing competitions (AAA, USAC), with Unsers dominating.
 In 2012, the whole track got a paved surface for the first time.
 A year later, Sebastien Loeb set the fastest ever track time with Pikes Peak special Peugeot 208 T16.